-Condition: 10 MCOs, spanning 12 unique lines of business, had a percentage of encounters that were submitted beyond the model contract submission date terms.
+Condition: 14 MCOs, spanning 27 lines of business, had a percentage of encounters that were submitted beyond the model contract submission date terms.

 Cause: The Auditees either misunderstood or misapplied the requirement of the Federal or State guidelines.

 Effect: Failure to properly submit encounters in a timely manner may impact the Department's ability to rely on the data for rate setting and other analytical purposes.